 The best way to get around Bruges is on foot.
 The city is pretty small, in fact, you can walk from one end to the other in about 30 minutes.
 So there is no real need to use public transport,

-Traveling by Taxi in Brugge is reasonably expensive.
+Travelling by Taxi in Brugge is reasonably expensive.
 A taxi ride during the day for a distance of less than 1 km will cost about €6 to €10.
 Additionally, there is a higher rate after 10 p.m. and a lower rate during the daytime.
 Taking a bus is a lot cheaper; however, the buses do not run at night.
 Public transport is well organized.
-A public bus to the city center will cost €1.80 and they leave about every two minutes
+A public bus to the city centre will cost €1.80 and they leave about every two minutes

 SOUVENIRS TO BUY IN BRUGES?

 bring back souvenirs is always fun when travelling to a new country or city.
 Underneath are just a couple of good options to bring back from Bruges:

 - Lots of BonBons aka Belgian Chocolates

 - A bottle or two of Brussels beer